 Usage

-The primary function of conditional proofs is to derive implications.
+The primary function of conditional proof is to derive implications.
 There are three basic operations involved in creating useful subproofs:

 - Deriving conclusions based on assumptions and ordinary rules of inference